Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 A new gecko may still be stressed out from moving to a new location and enclosure.

-This could result in a lack of appetite for the first week or so.
+This could result in a loss of appetite for the first week or so.

 If you recently purchased your gecko and it has yet to go to the bathroom, it may not be a huge concern just yet.

-Keep an eye on it and do your best to encourage them to eat.
+Keep an eye on poop health and do your best to encourage them to eat.

-If the problem persists, consider taking them to an experienced reptile veterinarian to investigate the issue and ensure there is no other reason for their lack of appetite.
+If the problem persists, consider taking them to an experienced lizard veterinarian to investigate the issue and ensure there is no other reason for their lack of appetite.

 If your gecko is not new and still has not pooped in seven to eight days, it is time to take further action.